Suzanne Sarroca

-Suzanne Sarroca (born 21 April 1927) is a 20th-century French operatic soprano.
+Suzanne Sarroca (21 April 1927 – 15 September 2023) was a 20th-century French operatic soprano.

 Biography

 Born in Carcassonne, Sarroca studied singing at the Conservatoire de Toulouse (1946–1948).
 She began her career as a mezzo-soprano in the role of Charlotte in Massenet's Werther in Carcassonne, a role she revived the same year at the Capitole de Toulouse.
 In 1951 she sang Bizet's Carmen at la Monnaie of Brussels.

-She then addressed the great roles of lyrico-dramatic soprano: in 1952, she made a remarkable debut at the Paris Opera where she sang at both the Opéra Garnier and the Opéra-Comique:
+Sarroca then addressed the great roles of lyrico-dramatic soprano: in 1952, she made a remarkable debut at the Paris Opera where she sang at both the Opéra Garnier and the Opéra-Comique: